-3.4.1 Disruptive Access typically involves one or more tracks being restricted.
+(a) Disruptive Access typically involves one or more tracks being restricted.

-- 3.4.2 Disruptive Access requires a greater time to plan and co-ordinate as it requires modifications to Train Operations.
+- (b) Disruptive Access requires a greater time to plan and co-ordinate as it requires modifications to Train Operations.
 See Appendix A for timelines to book Disruptive Access.
-Furthermore, as they often result in fare revenue losses or costs associated with replacement GO Bus services, Disruptive Access undergoes a greater level of scrutiny before they are approved by Metrolinx. - 3.4.3 If a Disruptive Access requires a Temporary Slow Order (TSO), impact to Customers and / or Train Movements, such impact is required to be identified in a Disruptive Access Request, providing mileage limits, speed restriction and duration of the impairment. - 3.4.4 Disruptive Accesses are governed by the Engineering Access Statement (EAS) which outlines the dates and types of Disruptive Access that can be booked in the subject year.
-See Appendix D for a link to the EAS. - 3.4.5 Following the expiry of the booking periods, any Rail Corridor Access in the EAS which has not been booked by a Contractor reverts to the regular train schedule. - 3.4.6 Subcategories of Disruptive Access include: - Special Routings: Rail Corridor Access that requires a modification to the Rules of the Route and may require modifications to Train Movements without impacting service levels; - b) Minor Track Closure: - Minor Track Closure Hourly Service: Removal of one or more tracks from service while allowing all scheduled freight train movements, VIA Rail train movements, UP Express Train Movements, Niagara Falls Rail Services and reduction in off-peak period GO revenue services to hourly frequencies.
-Minor Track Closure - Hourly Service is only available where regular service is greater than hourly frequencies; or - 2) Minor Track Closure Cancelled Trip: Temporary removal of one or more tracks from service which may require the cancellation of some of or all offpeak period GO revenue services while still allowing all scheduled freight, VIA Rail and UP Express train movement to proceed as scheduled.
-This sub-category of Rail Corridor Access includes "Weekday". - c) Major Track Closure: Closure of all tracks and cancellation of all train movements, including GO revenue services, VIA Rail train movements, UP Express Train Movements and freight train movements. - d) Special Disruption: A type of Disruptive Access involving an impact to Railway Operations and does not fit into one of the above Sub-Categories, however a Business Justification was put forward to be approved by Metrolinx, and thereafter approved by Metrolinx.
+Furthermore, as they often result in fare revenue losses or costs associated with replacement GO Bus services, Disruptive Access undergoes a greater level of scrutiny before they are approved by Metrolinx. - (c) If a Disruptive Access requires a Temporary Slow Order (TSO), impact to Customers and / or Train Movements, such impact is required to be identified in a Disruptive Access Request, providing mileage limits, speed restriction and duration of the impairment. - (d) Disruptive Accesses are governed by the Engineering Access Statement (EAS) which outlines the dates and types of Disruptive Access that can be booked in the subject year.
+See Appendix D for a link to the EAS. - (e) Following the expiry of the booking periods, any Rail Corridor Access in the EAS which has not been booked by a Contractor reverts to the regular train schedule. - (f) Subcategories of Disruptive Access include: - (i) Special Routings Rail Corridor Access that requires a modification to the Rules of the Route and may require modifications to Train Movements without impacting service levels. - (ii) Minor Track Closure: - (A) Minor Track Closure Hourly Service Removal of one or more tracks from service while allowing all scheduled freight train movements, VIA Rail train movements, UP Express Train Movements, Niagara Falls Rail Services and reduction in off-peak period GO revenue services to hourly frequencies.
+Minor Track Closure Hourly Service is only available where regular service is greater than hourly frequencies. - (B) Minor Track Closure Cancelled Trip Temporary removal of one or more tracks from service which may require the cancellation of some of or all off-peak period GO revenue services while still allowing all scheduled freight, VIA Rail and UP Express train movement to proceed as scheduled.
+This sub-category of Rail Corridor Access includes "Weekday". - (iii) Major Track Closure Closure of all tracks and cancellation of all train movements, including GO revenue services, VIA Rail train movements, UP Express Train Movements and freight train movements. - (iv) Special Disruption A type of Disruptive Access involving an impact to Railway Operations and does not fit into one of the above Sub-Categories, however a Business Justification was put forward to be approved by Metrolinx, and thereafter approved by Metrolinx.
 Such access could include, but is not limited to, platform closures long-term track closures, and track diversions.